-Issued to SLF Inc. on September 30, 2008, at \$25 per share.
-SLF Inc. is entitled to receive cumulative quarterly dividends of \$0.328 per share.
-Subject to regulatory approval, on or after September 30, 2013, Sun Life Assurance may redeem these shares, in whole or in part, at a declining premium, together with any accrued and unpaid dividends.
-Subject to

-&lt;sup>2 Issued on December 29, 2005 to SLF Inc. at \$25 per share.
+Issued on December 29, 2005 to SLF Inc. at \$25 per share.
 SLF Inc. is entitled to receive non-cumulative quarterly dividends of \$0.275 per share.
 Subject to regulatory approval, Sun Life Assurance may redeem these shares, in whole or in part, at a redemption price equal to \$25 per share together with any declared and unpaid dividends.

+Issued to SLF Inc. on June 30, 2017, at \$25 per share.
+SLF Inc. is entitled to receive cumulative quarterly dividends of \$0.300 per share.
+Subject to regulatory approval, on or after June 30, 2032, Sun Life Assurance may redeem these shares, in whole or in part, at par together with accrued and any unpaid dividends to but not including the date on which redemption occurs.
+Subject to regulatory approval, the shares are required to be redeemed on June 30, 2037 at \$25 per share together with accrued and unpaid dividends to, but not including June 30, 2037.
+These shares qualify as capital for Canadian regulatory purposes.